People who claimed to “have seen the light” have committed some of the worst atrocities in history.

 Genuinely regenerated Christians are not immune.
 The Western church was blindsided by the racism engendered by the trans-Atlantic slave trade.
 Many of our favorite 16-17th century pastors are complicit, as were the Puritans.

 It means we need to be a lot more careful.
 Our hearts are desperately wicked and deceitful (Jer.
 17:9).
 The fact that we have special, hidden, ancient biblical knowledge can easily foster a superiority complex, which I’m sure in every single instance, preceded the abominable acts discussed above.

 It’s commendably courageous to be part of the community who see the beauty in ANRs.
 But for us who are also Christians, the knowledge that we’re privy to such ancient wisdom endorsed by God Himself might slowly work its way into our hearts and psyches, leading us to spiritual arrogance.
 It’s one thing to objectify others.
 It’s another to objectify them while twisting Scripture to justify your actions.

 “Those of us who really, really get it, who instinctively know that an ANR is a godsend, and is very biblical, are in even greater danger. …

 Satan doesn’t tempt with the obvious …

 A little “harmless” ANR research can head downhill fast.

 — Give Satan an inch, he’ll take a mile on Christ-centered ANR

 The solution?
 Give up your ANR desire?
-No, it’s to walk in even more fear and humility, with gratitude to the Lord for revealing to you something that although beautiful, can never replace what’s by far the most beautiful event in the history of the world — the atonement of Jesus Christ.
+No, it’s to walk in even more fear and humility, with gratitude to the Lord for revealing to you something which although beautiful, can never replace what’s by far the most beautiful event in the history of the world — the atonement of Jesus Christ.